-The "10% shareholding and voting rights" requirement.
+The "10% shareholding and voting rights" requirement

-Company B and Company C each hold 50% of the equity shares and voting rights in Company A for the duration of the 2014 year of assessment.
-Each holder of shares therefore holds at least 10% of the equity shares and voting rights in Company A. Accordingly, the requirements under section 9I(2)(a) have been met.
+Company B and Company C each held 50% of the equity shares and voting rights in Company A for the duration of Company A's 2018 year of assessment.
+Each holder of shares therefore held at least 10% of Company A's equity shares and voting rights.
+Therefore, the requirements of section 9I(2)(a) have been met.

-The "80% or more of the cost of total assets in, to or by a qualifying foreign company" requirement:
+The "80% or more of the cost of total assets in, to or by a qualifying foreign company" requirement